Negative mass singularities mimicking dark energy: Mimicking dark energy (static spacetime)

 The field equations may be written in terms of the spatial curvature ${}^{(3)}\!R$ and the Laplacian $\Delta$ of the spatial part of the metric $\tilde{g}_{ij}$,

 Taking the spatial volume integral of the LHS of (\ref{e11}) and using the divergence theorem, gives $4\pi M_K$, where the Komar mass for a static spacetime is

 $n^i$ with $n^i n_i=1$ is the outward-pointing normal to the boundary $\partial V$ of the volume.
 For a closed regular spacetime there is no boundary, and the Komar mass vanishes.
-But our closed spacetime has at least one singularity, so we should excise a small ball around the singularity of radius $x$ and check the contribution of this small ball to the Komar mass.
+But our closed spacetime has at least one singularity, so we should excise a small ball around a singularity of radius $x$ and check the contribution of this small ball to the Komar mass.
 Here, $n^i$ points to the centre of the ball.
 We find $M_K=\lim_{x\to0}[-R(x)^2B'(x)/B(x)]=\frac{1}{4}\alpha^2$.
-The finite result is due to the cancelling $x\to0$ behaviours of $R(x)^2\to\alpha^2 x$ and $B'(x)/B(x)\to-\frac{1}{4}x^{-1}$.
-The Komar mass provides another measure of the strength of the singularity, $\alpha^2$ rather than the $\beta^{-4}$ we have found previously.
+The corresponding result for metric (\ref{e19}) is $\tilde{M}_{K}=\frac{\alpha}{2\beta^2}M_K=m$.